kubernetes-sigs/cluster-api/docs/proposals/20190709-cluster-spec-crds.md

 - `Cluster.InsfrastructureRef`->Metadata.OwnerRefences is `<nil>`

 ##### Expectations
-- `InfrastructureRef->Metadata.OwnerRefences` is expected to be set by the cluster controller to refernce the cluster object.
+- `InfrastructureRef->Metadata.OwnerRefences` is expected to be set by the cluster controller to reference the cluster object.
 - `Cluster.Status.InfrastructureReady` is `False`

 #### Provisioning